| Threshold Levels Description:

 accepted as the maximum positive low level.

-VOH: [Voltage Output High] The maximum
+VOH: [Voltage Output High] The minimum

 positive voltage from an output which the device considers will be